Young person standing thoughtfully in a field at golden hour — teen therapy Denver Colorado

 What Actually Helps

 In my experience, the young people who get the most out of therapy share one thing: they were met with genuine curiosity rather than correction.
-The therapeutic relationship itself is often the most important variable — more than technique, more than modality.
-A teenager who feels consistently seen and not judged in a therapeutic relationship is already doing something therapeutic that most people in their lives aren’t offering them.
+The relationship itself is often the most important variable, more than technique and more than modality.
+A teenager who feels consistently seen and not judged is already getting something therapeutic that most people in their lives aren’t offering.

 Beyond the relationship, a few things consistently matter.
-Externalizing problems — a core principle of narrative therapy — tends to land well with young people.
+Externalizing problems, a core principle of narrative therapy, tends to land well with young people.
 The idea that “the problem is the problem, not the person” gives adolescents language for their experience without reinforcing shame.
-Teenagers are already awash in messages that something is fundamentally wrong with them.
-Therapy that reinforces that narrative is counterproductive regardless of its technical sophistication.
+Teenagers are already awash in messages that something is fundamentally wrong with them, and therapy that reinforces that narrative is counterproductive no matter how technically sophisticated it is.

 Body-based approaches also tend to be more accessible for young people than pure talk therapy, particularly for anxiety and trauma.
-Many adolescents don’t yet have the verbal and reflective capacity to process difficult experience through narration alone — and they shouldn’t be expected to.
-Somatic approaches that work with the body’s responses rather than requiring a verbal narrative of them are often significantly more effective.
+Many adolescents don’t yet have the verbal and reflective capacity to process difficult experience through narration alone, and they shouldn’t be expected to.
+Somatic approaches that work with the body’s responses rather than requiring a verbal narrative are often much more effective.

 When Parents Are Involved

 This is one of the most nuanced parts of adolescent therapy.
 Parents are usually the ones who initiate the referral, pay for the sessions, and have legitimate concerns about their child’s wellbeing.
-They also, by definition, are not in the room — and the therapeutic relationship with a teenager requires a level of confidentiality and non-disclosure that some parents struggle with.
+They’re also, by definition, not in the room, and the therapeutic relationship with a teenager requires a level of confidentiality and non-disclosure that some parents struggle with.

 At Full Bloom, we’re thoughtful about this.
 We talk explicitly with both the young person and their parents at the outset about what confidentiality means, what its limits are, and what the therapeutic relationship requires to actually work.
 A teenager who believes their therapist will report everything back to their parents will not tell their therapist anything useful.
 That doesn’t serve anyone.

-When it’s clinically appropriate, we do involve parents — in family sessions, in collateral conversations, in coordinating with schools or other providers.
+When it’s clinically appropriate, we do involve parents, whether in family sessions, collateral conversations, or coordinating with schools and other providers.
 But the young person’s therapy is their therapy.
 That boundary is what makes it safe enough to be useful.

 What Teen Therapy in Denver Looks Like at Full Bloom

-Denver draws young people — students at DU, Metro State, CU Denver, and the many twentysomethings who move here looking for something.
-The particular loneliness of arriving somewhere new without established community is something we see a lot, and it’s something therapy can help with even when “nothing is technically wrong.”
+Denver draws young people: students at DU, Metro State, and CU Denver, plus the many twentysomethings who move here looking for something.
+The particular loneliness of arriving somewhere new without established community is something we see a lot, and therapy can help with it even when “nothing is technically wrong.”

-If you’re a parent wondering whether your teenager needs therapy, or a young person wondering the same about yourself — the fact that you’re asking is usually answer enough.
-A free 15-minute consultation is the lowest-stakes possible first step.
+If you’re a parent wondering whether your teenager needs therapy, or a young person wondering the same about yourself, the fact that you’re asking is usually answer enough.
+A free 15-minute consultation is the lowest-stakes first step there is.
 We’ll have a real conversation and figure out together whether it makes sense to move forward.